Perfect competition: what it is and examples of its work

 • Supermarkets

-• Knockoffs
+• Product Knockoffs

 • Technology